Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: Introduction

 This insight is significant because it challenges the commonly held assumption that fragility, dynamic heterogeneity, and structure-dynamics correlation should be universally connected.
 Instead, our results point to a more nuanced picture, where distinct types of heterogeneity may dominate under different conditions, and where strong structure-dynamics correlation can arise from mechanisms not directly tied to fragility.

-The rest of the paper is organized as follows.
+The rest of the paper is organised as follows.
 Section~\ref{section_simulation} describes the simulation details, while Section~\ref{section_methodology} outlines the methodology.
 Section~\ref{section_results} presents the observations and results.
 Finally, Section~\ref{conclusion_section} provides the conclusions.
-In addition, the paper includes four appendices that provide supplementary information.
+In addition, the paper includes five appendices that provide supplementary information.